 - Each time the Merchant requests support from PayLane, the former is obliged to provide the Merchant Account name or its own business name/name and surname, and email address.
 PayLane does not respond to anonymous support requests.
 PayLane ensures that its consultants will respond as soon as possible.
 Normally a response is provided within two business days after receiving a relevant request.

 - PayLane processes complaints regarding Payments and the Payment Gateway as filed by Merchants, and assists Merchants in processing that type of complaints as submitted by Customers.

-- sent to firstname.lastname@example.org or by electronic complaint form accessible by the Merchant Account or
+- sent electronically to: email@example.com or by electronic complaint form accessible by the Merchant Account or

-- in writing-personally in PayLane’s registered office (address: Arkońska 6/A3, 80-387 Gdańsk, Poland) or by post to the address above or
+- filed in writing-personally in PayLane’s registered office (address: ul.
+Cypriana Kamila Norwida 4, 80-280 Gdańsk) or sent by registered post to the address above,

 - Each complaint shall include: Merchant name, Customer name, e-mail address and description of a disputed issue.
 PayLane does not respond to anonymous complaints.

 - PayLane will acknowledge receipt of the complaint by email provided by the Merchant or in writing.

 - Where investigation into a complaint requires additional information or documents, the Merchant shall provide the same to PayLane at PayLane’s request without delay.

 - PayLane resolves complaints without delay and no later than within 30 days of their submission or their completion by necessary additional information or documents by the Merchant.
 In complex issues while PayLane